-- Open the agent interface by double-clicking on in the taskbar. - 2.
-Go to to to open the Help and support panel. - 3.
-Click on Request a challenge in the Debug tab. - 4.
-Send you the challenge code generated. - 5.
+- 1. Open the agent interface by double-clicking on in the taskbar. - 2.
+Go to at to open the Help and support panel. - 3.
+Click on Request a challenge in the Helpdesk tab.

+- 4. Send you the challenge code generated. - 5.
 Keep the New challenge window open.